Rays vs. Rangers Player Props Betting Odds

-Player prop betting options for Wander Franco, Marcus Semien and others are available in the Tampa Bay Rays-Texas Rangers matchup at Tropicana Field on Friday, starting at 6:40 PM ET.
+Player prop bet odds for Wander Franco, Marcus Semien and others are available when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Saturday (at 4:10 PM ET).

 Rays vs. Rangers Game Info